fmanclossi/TJBot-playbook/examples/Doggy/Tale1.Scene5.TJBot.Identify.Object.And.Calm.Doggy.md

 ![image]( https://github.com/fmanclossi/TJBot-playbook/blob/master/examples/Doggy/Media/Tales/t01s05.Doggy.wakes.TJBot.Fixed.Flow.jpg)

 **Steps (part 4):** Doggy is calmed and happy
-When Doggy is calm, it shakes its tail and go down on its belly.
+When Doggy is calm, it wags its tail and go down on its belly.

 * modify flow as shown in the following figure (hint: copy nodes from previous flow)